-- (a) We require the property owner to pay an asset protection levy prior to commencing any building works with a value of \$10,000 or more (inclusive of labour and materials). - (b) The amount of the levy is scaled dependent on the value of the building works and can be found online in our approved Building Schedule of Fees, these are reviewed annually. - (c) The levy is independent of any additional financial security we may require before approving your project or works activity.
-See 10.4.2 below and 11.2.5 belowTree protection security for more information. - (d) Our assets must not be damaged by any building works and any damage will result in civil liability, but may also result in fines being issued to the builder and/or the property owner. - (e) More information on the asset protection levy is available on our website.
+- (a) We require the property owner to pay an asset protection levy prior to commencing any building works with a value of \$10,000 or more (inclusive of labour and materials). - (b) The amount of the levy is scaled dependent on the value of the building works.
+See our approved Building Schedule of Fees online for details. - (c) The levy is independent of any additional financial security we may require before approving your project or works activity.
+See 10.4.2 below and 11.2.5 (Tree protection security) for more information. - (d) Our assets must not be damaged by any building works and any damage will result in civil liability, but may also result in fines being issued to the principal contractor and/or the property owner. - (e) More information on the asset protection levy is available on our website.